MicrosoftDocs/semantic-kernel-docs/semantic-kernel/deploy/use-ai-apis-with-api-management.md

     :::image type="content" source="../media/api-management-turn-off-subscription.png" alt-text="Turn off subscription required":::

-2. Next, configure OAuth 2.0.
+2. Next, configure OAuth 2.0 by folloing the steps in the [protect an API in Azure API Management using OAuth 2.0 authorization with Azure Active Directory](/azure/api-management/api-management-howto-protect-backend-with-aad#register-an-application-in-azure-ad-to-represent-the-api) article.

-    Follow the steps in [Protect an API in Azure API Management using OAuth 2.0 authorization with Azure Active Directory](/azure/api-management/api-management-howto-protect-backend-with-aad#register-an-application-in-azure-ad-to-represent-the-api).
     Once you're done with these steps you'll have an Azure AD application with the necessary scopes.

 3. Lastly, [configure a JWT validation policy to pre-authorize requests](/azure/api-management/api-management-howto-protect-backend-with-aad#configure-a-jwt-validation-policy-to-pre-authorize-requests).